What is a piano?

 The Streets both started off making music in their bedrooms, including the MIDI piano.

 The modern world has tens of ways through which people can learn how to play the piano.
 For instance, you can Visit LVL Music academy and learn this amazing instrument when you are still at home.
+Also you can prefer to use Yamaha Pianos that help you to learn piano faster as you are beginner or experienced.

 This would not have been possible previously due to not only the cost of an acoustic piano but also to do with the size.
 The MIDI piano is much more compact, lightweight, and cheaper than the original acoustic piano.